 Hon.
 Kurt Summers

-Kurt Summers is a son of Chicago and a pragmatic problem solver who is passionate about serving the people of the city.
-As Chicago’s City Treasurer, he manages the city’s $7 billion dollar investment portfolio and is responsible for maintaining records and accounts of the city’s finances.
-The Treasurer sits on four local pension boards with nearly $25 billion under management.
+Kurt Summers is Chicago’s 70th Treasurer, having taken office in December 2014.
+A native son of Chicago, Treasurer Summers manages the city’s $8 billion investment portfolio and is responsible for maintaining records and accounts of the city’s finances.
+He sits on four local pension boards with nearly $25 billion under management.

-Summers is a lifelong Chicago resident and a graduate of Whitney Young High School.
-He received a Bachelor of Science in Business Administration with Management Distinction High Honors in Finance and International Business, with a minor in East Asian Studies, from Washington University in St. Louis.
-He also holds a MBA from Harvard Business School.
-He lives in Hyde Park with his wife Helen and their schnauzer, Boston.
+He received a Bachelor of Science in Business Administration with Management Distinction High Honors from Washington University in St. Louis.
+He later earned a Master of Business Administration from Harvard Business School.
+He lives in Hyde Park with his wife, Helen, and their schnauzer, Boston.